16 Jan Overview of Transforaminal Lumbar Interbody Fusion (TLIF)

 How is the TLIF surgery done?

-The surgeon can perform an open surgery or a minimally invasive procedure.
+The surgeon can perform an open surgery or a minimally invasive keyhole procedure.
 With the open technique, the surgeon makes a larger incision along the back.
 Through this incision, the surgeon cuts, retracts, and moves spinal muscles and soft tissue to access the disc space and vertebrae.
-With the minimally invasive technique, the surgeon inserts a small tube through the skin that rests on the spine.
+With the minimally invasive keyhole technique, the surgeon inserts a small tube through the skin that rests on the spine.

 Small surgical instruments can be inserted into the tube, so the doctor essentially works to fuse the spine without retracting or cutting muscles.
 This technique involves a faster recovery time, less blood loss, and a shorter hospital stay.